anttav0110/anttav0110.github.io/docs/index.md

 7. With your folder selected, click **OK** to create your rule.

 ![VT Promos is selected as the folder.
 'VT Promos' folder was created by entering 'VT Promos' as the new folder name in step 6](https://hackmd.io/_uploads/rJ1XyOHAxe.png)
-8. If you want to apply the rule you just created to relevant emails currently in your inbox, select the 'Run this rule now in Inbox' check box, then click 'OK.'
+8. If you want to apply the rule you just created to relevant emails currently in your inbox, select the **Run this rule now in Inbox** check box, then click **OK**.
 Otherwise, click outside of the window to make it disappear.

 !!! note

-    When a rule is running, you may notice your inbox changing in realtime.
+    When a rule is running, you may notice your inbox changing in real time.
 This is normal.
 All applicable emails are moved to the folder allocated for a certain rule.

 ![Image shows a success screen with an option to run the rule within the current inbox.](https://hackmd.io/_uploads/ry2FTNZy-g.png)